 CBS News: 2025 Elections-at-a-Glance component.
 In this scenario, the New York and New Jersey polls have closed, and the New York mayoral election winner has been declared.

 Below is an unused concept.
-I strongly felt that on election day, while polls are still open and no results have yet been reported, a news organization like CBS News ought to display general information about each race and its candidates.
+I strongly felt that on election day, while polls are still open and no results have yet been reported, any news organization like CBS News ought to display general information about each race and its candidates.
 My thinking was that political junkies may be familiar with these three races and some of the candidates, but casual visitors to the CBS News site would benefit from some short explanatory text informing them why these races were important.
 The News editorial team strongly disagreed, and instead, a version of the above was displayed throughout election day, with empty race result tables.

 CBS News: 2025 Elections-at-a-Glance component.
 In this scenario, it is election day, all polls are still open, and no results have been reported yet.

 I built a complex prototype, to demonstrate responsive behavior, interaction, and "signs of life" animation (such as a pulsing "live updates" flag, and visual indications of when the news feed is updated or incremental elections results are reported).
-I cannot present the actual prototype here in my portfolio, due to it using licensed webfonts, but the below screen recording will give some sense of its functionality.
+I cannot present an archive of the actual prototype here in my portfolio, due to it using licensed webfonts, but the below screen recording will give some sense of its functionality.

 A screen recording of the prototype, demonstrating the first-load animations and the responsive behavior.